Easton Stealth RS Senior Ice Hockey Skates

-Youth hockey skates are sized to fit toddlers and young children in the age range of approximately 2 to 7 years old with a US youth shoe size of 7 to 1.5.
+Youth hockey skates are sized to fit toddlers and young children in the age range of approximately 9 years old and younger with a US youth shoe size of 1.5 or smaller.

 The difference between men's shoes and women's shoes is 1.5 to 2 sizes.
 So, if you wear size 9 women's shoes, that translates to a men's size 7.5 or 7.0, which would put you in a size 6 senior hockey skate.
 More simply put, go 3 sizes down from your women's shoe size in order to find your hockey skate size.

 I would recommend this item to a friend.

 I've only had these for the past weeks.
 It's been a tough break in but they are starting to loosen up.
 They have all the bells and whistles of a top of the line skate.
 Very light and responsive in turning.
 The dreaded toecap that everyone talks about has held up just fine.
 For the price, it's worth taking a shot